There’s never a dull moment when Zlatan Ibrahimovic is around.

 Speaking of which…

-Arguably Zlatan’s most impressive career achievement was the way he focused the mercurial talent of some of the game’s most frustrating figures.
+The way Ibrahimovic focused the mercurial talent of some of the game’s most frustrating figures was crucial to Milan’s campaign.

 His attacking team-mates in 2010/11 included Robinho, Kevin-Prince Boateng, Antonio Cassano and Alexandre Pato.